rebelsky/csc207c/_eboards/eboard19-2.md

 Lab
 ---

 You know the drill.
 However, today's drill is a bit different.
+You'll be filling out the lab as you go.
+And, although I'm providing you with code, I don't want you to read the code until you've sketched the algorithms.

+Cool methods people came up with:

+* `boolean atFront()`
+* `boolean atEnd()`
+* `void swapWith(Node2<T> other)`